-- 5.5.5.1 For the Bachelors degree with Honours, the class of the Honours achieved is arrived at by a weighted average of the best grades obtained in the following: - For all programmes except Accounting & Finance, modules up to 90 credits at the final stage including the Honours project or equivalent which are double weighted; (4 modules with the highest grades +Project)
+- 5.5.5.1 For the Bachelors degree with Honours, the class of the Honours achieved is arrived at by a weighted average of the best grades obtained in the following: - For all programmes except Accounting & Finance, modules up to 90 credits at the final stage including the Honours project or equivalent which are double weighted; (4 modules with the highest grades +Project) - ii) For Accounting & Finance programmes, modules up to 90 credits at the final stage including the Advances in Accounting & Finance module; (5 modules with the highest grades + AAF) - iii) Modules up to 90 credits which are at level 2 are single weighted; (5 modules with the highest grades)

-- ii) For Accounting & Finance programmes, modules up to 90 credits at the final stage including the Advances in Accounting & Finance module; (5 modules with the highest grades + AAF) - iii) Modules up to 90 credits which are at level 2 are single weighted; (5 modules with the highest grades) - iv) The result of the weighted average calculation is rounded up to one decimal place. - 5.5.6 Honours classification for students who have transferred from another University and have been granted APL credits, will be based only on the modules they have completed at Majan College. - 5.5.7 Where a student's weighted average falls below a class boundary by 0.5 or less, the Board of Examiners will consider whether the student should be placed in the upper or the lower class, using the evidence available.
-To gain the higher classification, students must have at least 50% of their final stage credits in the higher category. - 5.5.8 Students who enter directly onto Level 3 of an honours degree from a course which they have previously studied and been awarded i.e. a Diploma of Higher Education will have their honours classification calculated in the following manner; the calculated Honours classification will be based on the average of the grades attained in 90 credits at the final stage, including 30 credits from the Honours project or equivalent plus the best 60 credits from the remaining 90 credits. - 5.5.9 Students who have studied at MUC and have gained a DipHE will have their classification based on the above algorithm; the transcripts of these students should show 240 APL credits at Level 2 and 3 and taught credit at Level 3 only. - 5.5.10 Students who are direct entry students to Level 3 and have obtained 240 credits of APL must register for, and complete satisfactorily, 120 credits at Level 3 in order to be awarded an Honours degree.
-The Regulations note that recognition of prior learning (APL) can only count towards an honours degree to the amount of 240 credits.
+- iv) The result of the weighted average calculation is rounded up to one decimal place. - 5.5.6 Honours classification for students who have transferred from another University and have been granted APL credits, will be based only on the modules they have completed at Majan College. - 5.5.7 Where a student's weighted average falls below a class boundary by 0.5 or less, the Board of Examiners will consider whether the student should be placed in the upper or the lower class, using the evidence available.
+To gain the higher classification, students must have at least 50% of their final stage credits in the higher category. - 5.5.8 Students who enter directly onto Level 3 of an honours degree from a course which they have previously studied and been awarded i.e. a Diploma of Higher Education will have their honours classification calculated in the following manner; the calculated Honours classification will be based on the average of the grades attained in 90 credits at the final stage, including 30 credits from the Honours project or equivalent plus the best 60 credits from the remaining 90 credits. - 5.5.9 Students who have studied at MCUC and have gained a DipHE will have their classification based on the above algorithm; the transcripts of these students will show 240 APL credits for Level 1 and Level 2 and taught credit at Level 3 only. - 5.5.10 Students who are direct entry students to Level 3 and have obtained 240 credits of APL must register for, and complete satisfactorily, 120 credits at Level 3 in order to be awarded an Honours degree.
+The Regulations note that recognition of prior learning (APL) can only count towards an honours degree to the amount of 240 credits. - 5.5.11 The Diploma of Higher Education may be awarded with Distinction to students who have attained grades of 14/A- or higher in a minimum of 60 credits at level 2. - 5.5.12 As per the University of Bedfordshire's regulations, the classifications for the DipHE will be "Distinction", "Merit" or "Pass".